Issues & Articles

 In the referee review process, to evaluate the referees' correction requests more efficiently, a form called the BMIJ Response Letter Form includes the revisions made in response to the referees' correction requests and the author's comments from the authors.
 In this form, the authors state whether they can make the desired corrections if they did, their explanations about the correction and if they did not (a), why (a) they did not.
 Authors must upload the BMIJ Response Letter Form to the journal system with their revised studies.

 On the day that all referees' reviews are completed, an editorial decision is made, and the authors are informed about the article.
 In case of revision requests that the referees do not want to see again, the authors are given a maximum of 10 days to complete the revision and upload it to the journal system.
 In the revision request that the referees want to re-evaluate, the authors are asked to complete the revision within a maximum of 15 days and upload it to the journal system.
 At the end of these periods, two reminder messages are sent to the authors every five days.
 If the authors want additional time, additional time can be given according to the editor's decision.
-If there is no return after two reminders from the authors, the studies are rejected by the editorial decision.
+If there is no return after two reminders from the authors, the editorial decision rejects the studies.
 On the day of the revision of the article from the authors, if the referees will make a re-review, they are directed to the referees, if the referees will not review the revision, that is, if the editor will review and decide on the revision, the review is completed as soon as possible (usually one day), and the editor's decision is made.
 If the referees will make a re-review according to the revision request decision they made after the first evaluation, a 7-day review period is allowed in this process.
 In re-reviews, referees are given a 7-day review period for each review round.

 The referee review processes of the articles are finalized for not less than 21 days.